Enlarged prostate is a benign condition that affects men as they age.

 - Urinary retention – An inability to urinate.
 Retention is considered an emergency condition.

 To assist providers in their diagnosis, the American Urological Association created the International Prostate Symptom Score (IPSS).
 This worksheet allows patients to review common BPH symptoms, and score themselves on how these symptoms may be affecting them.
 This worksheet also captures a Quality of Life score from patients.
-By completing this worksheet, and sharing it with their urologist, the provider is able to get an overview of what symptoms are affecting the patient, and the severity of the symptom.
-Click here to view the IPSS worksheet.
+By completing this worksheet, and sharing it with their urologist, the provider is able to get an overview of what symptoms are affecting the patient, and the severity of symptoms.
+For your convenience, we are providing English and Spanish versions of the IPSS score sheet (courtesy of Boston Scientific).

 Enlarged prostate diagnosis